nais/azurerator/README.md

 In order to ensure zero downtime when rotating credentials, the following algorithm is used:

-1. If the application only has a single set of registered credentials, then these will not be revoked.
+1. If the application only has a single set of registered credentials in Azure, then these will not be revoked.
-2. The new set of credentials are registered to the application in Azure AD
+2. The previous newest set of credentials will not be revoked.
-3. The previous set of credentials as denoted in `Spec.Status.PasswordKeyId` and `Spec.Status.CertificateKeyId` will not be revoked
+3. Additionally, any set of credentials that exist in `corev1.Secret` resources in use by existing pods will not be revoked.
+4. A new set of credentials are registered to the application in Azure AD
-4. Any other key registered in Azure AD not matching either the previous nor new set will be revoked, i.e. any key deemed to be unused.
+5. Any other key registered in Azure AD not matching the above will be revoked, i.e. any key deemed to be unused.
-5. The Status subresource is updated with the identifiers for the new set of credentials
+6. The Status subresource is updated with the identifiers for the new set of credentials

 ### 4.3 Cluster Resources